Water jet cutter: Benefits

 An important benefit of the water jet is the ability to cut material without interfering with its inherent structure, as there is no heat-affected zone (HAZ).
 Minimizing the effects of heat allows metals to be cut without warping, affecting tempers, or changing intrinsic properties.
 Sharp corners, bevels, pierce holes, and shapes with minimal inner radii are all possible.

 Water jet cutters are also capable of producing intricate cuts in material.
 With specialized software and 3-D machining heads, complex shapes can be produced.

-The kerf, or width, of the cut can be adjusted by swapping parts in the nozzle, as well as changing the type and size of abrasive.
+The kerf, or width, of the cut can be adjusted by swapping parts in the nozzle, as well as changing the type and size of the abrasive.
 Typical abrasive cuts have a kerf in the range of 0.04 to 0.05 in, but can be as narrow as 0.02 in.
 Non-abrasive cuts are normally 0.007 to 0.013 in, but can be as small as 0.003 in, which is approximately that of a human hair.
 These small jets can permit small details in a wide range of applications.

 Water jets are capable of attaining accuracy down to 0.005 in and repeatability down to 0.001 in.

 Due to its relatively narrow kerf, water jet cutting can reduce the amount of scrap material produced, by allowing uncut parts to be nested more closely together than traditional cutting methods.
 Water jets use approximately 0.5 to 1 gal per minute (depending on the cutting head's orifice size), and the water can be recycled using a closed-loop system.
 Waste water usually is clean enough to filter and dispose of down a drain.
 The garnet abrasive is a non-toxic material that can be mostly recycled for repeated use; otherwise, it can usually be disposed of in a landfill.
 Water jets also produce fewer airborne dust particles, smoke, fumes, and contaminants, reducing operator exposure to hazardous materials.

 Meatcutting using waterjet technology eliminates the risk of cross contamination since the contact medium is discarded.